Update a single device

 When using the Management UI (part of the common Bosch IoT Suite UI), follow these steps:

-Go to Targets from the left navigation and type in the following query:
+1. Go to Targets from the left navigation and select the relevant target from the list of targets through its checkbox.

-From the respective drop-downs, select the Target filter you just created, as well as the Distribution set you want to distribute to the device.
+3. From the next drop-down, select the Distribution set you want to distribute to the device.

 The new rollout will be displayed as part of your Rollouts list.

-For a detailed guide refer to Create a rollout.
+For a detailed guide refer to Manage targets and Create a rollout.

 Via Management API

-To install the update that was created in the previous step, you have to assign the distribution set (DS_ID=2829) containing the update to a device.
+You can also use the Management API to install the update that was created in the previous step.
+For that purpose, you have to assign the distribution set (DS_ID) which contains the update to the respective device.
 This is done with the following call.

-The respective replacement tokens are listed at Getting started > API Replacement Token.
+Where to find the required tokens is explained at Getting started > API Replacement Token.

 }]'